DEV Community

 Sybil attacks — where a single adversary spawns many fake identities to gain disproportionate influence — are a related problem that QIS handles through the same mechanism.

 Spawning a new node identity in a DHT is cheap.
-Accumulating a confirmed accuracy vector is not.
-A Sybil attacker who creates N fake nodes still needs each of those nodes to produce outcomes that are confirmed by the rest of the network.
-Confirmation is earned through real participation in real synthesis paths.
-It cannot be fabricated by the attacker for their own nodes without also corrupting the outcome confirmation process in a way that would be visible to other nodes.
+Producing outcomes that the honest network confirms is not.
+A Sybil attacker who creates N fake nodes still needs each of those nodes to produce outcomes that agree with what the rest of the network observes.
+Agreement is earned through real participation in real synthesis paths — it cannot be fabricated by the attacker for their own nodes without also corrupting the outcome confirmation process in a way that becomes visible to other nodes.

 Comparison: QIS vs Traditional BFT Approaches